pypsa-meets-earth/pypsa-earth/README.md

     - **Weekly developers meetings**
         - *Morning meeting* every [Thursday at 09:00 (UK time)](https://drive.google.com/file/d/1PDdmjsKhzyGRo0_YrP4wPQkn2XTNh6jA/view?usp=share_link) which is Eastern-Hemisphere friendly.
         - *Evening meeting* every [Thursday 16:00 (UK time)](https://drive.google.com/file/d/1gaLmyV4qGPXsogkeRcAPWjC0ESebUxU-/view?usp=share_link).
 A calendar invite can be found [here].
 Is replaced by the monthly meeting every forth Thursday which has a more high-level perspective but you can also join it if you have more particular questions.

-    - **Specific meetings**
-        - Buddy talk
+- Look at public materials at [**google Drive**](https://drive.google.com/drive/folders/13Z8Y9zgsh5IZaDNkkRyo1wkoMgbdUxT5?usp=sharing) to share to minutes, presentations, lists and documents.
+Feel gree to get a look!
+- Notify your interest to on-demand meetings:
-You can book a 30min meeting with [Max](https://www.linkedin.com/in/maximilian-parzen-b047a1126/) to discuss anything you like.
-Booking link: [calendly.com/pypsa-meets-earth](https://calendly.com/max-parzen/pypsa-meets-earth-exchange-30min)
+    - Buddy talk: you can [book](https://calendly.com/max-parzen/pypsa-meets-earth-exchange-30min) a 30min meeting with [Max](https://www.linkedin.com/in/maximilian-parzen-b047a1126/) to discuss anything you like.
     - On-demand meetings
         - Demand creation and prediction meeting
         - AI asset detection meeting
         - Outreach meeting for planning, discussing events, workshops, communication, community activities
-- Look at public materials at [**google Drive**](https://drive.google.com/drive/folders/13Z8Y9zgsh5IZaDNkkRyo1wkoMgbdUxT5?usp=sharing) to share to minutes, presentations, lists and documents.
-Feel gree to get a look!
-- Join us and propose you stream
+- Join us and propose you stream.

 ## Installation